Kirei-Nan/Kirei-Nan/README.md

 Hello!
 I'm a current MSCS student at NYU's Courant Institute, deeply rooted in the AI field with a strong background in deep learning, machine learning, reinforcement learning, and data science.
 I have an unwavering curiosity about the limits of human and machine intelligence, sparked by the historic victory of Alpha GO.

-## Education Journey 🎓

-I chose Computer Science as my major in college, spurred by the excitement of AI advancements.
-My undergraduate studies at Wenzhou Kean University were packed with rigorous mathematics and programming training.
-I delved into courses like **STATISTICAL DATA MINING** and **INDEPENDENT STUDY IN COMPUTER INFO SYS**, gaining a firm grasp on algorithms through classes such as **ANALYSIS OF ALGORITHMS** and **APPLIED ALGORITHMS & DATA STRUCTURES**.

 ## Research and Projects 🧠

 ### Published Papers: